lfvaldezit/terraform-s3-website/README.md

 3. **Set up variables**

  ```
- Copy the content ofs terraform.tfvars.example
+ Copy the content of terraform.tfvars.example.
 Create your own terraform.tfvars file and adjust the values
  Update the variables locals.tf as needed
  ```